-Taste pizza at Grimaldi's
+Try the pizza at Grimaldi's

-Stroll through upscale Williamburg and artsy Bushwick
+Walk through the luxurious Williamburg and the artistic Bushwick

 Once we have toured the must-see Brooklyn, we can spend the afternoon wandering around the rest of the district and strolling through two of its other neighborhoods; Williamburg and Bushwick.
 In both of them art and a mixture of traditions predominate and getting lost in its narrow streets is undoubtedly the best plan.

-Close the night watching the Nets play the NBA game
+Close the night watching the Nets play the NBA

 If you're hooked on Brooklyn, you can't leave without closing the day with an NBA game at the Barclays Center, home of the Brooklyn Nets.
 Hot dog in hand, you'll be as hoarse as a New Yorker shouting and cheering for the world's best-known basketball stars.

 Here's how to get NBA tickets and what their prices are so you can prepare for this sporting evening in advance.

 Day 5: Spend a day at your favorite museums